monstermuffin/muffins-awesome-nas-stack/README.md

     level: 2
 ```

-'Levels' are defined as an entire parity level.
-So you can only ever have one level per dedicated disk, as this is a dedicated parity level.
-The only time a level should be spread across disks is when using split mode.
+`Levels` are defined as an entire parity level.
+So you can only ever have one level per dedicated disk, as this is a dedicated parity `level`.
+The only time a `level` should be spread across disks is when using split mode.
 This is done because of the complexities of deploying such a config accurately.

+A split config can have as many disks as required to be larger or as large as your largest data disk, as long as they are in the same `level`.

 Example A: You want one parity level and your parity disk is larger than any of your data disks:
 ```yml